ivlab/Template-UnityPackage/README.md

-- create a sample
-- create an editor assembly
-- load into Unity
-- delete .meta

 # Template-UnityPackage

 Use this template repository to start a new project that you want to use as a Unity Package.
 The template is already setup with these key features: